buildingSMART/IFC4.3.x-development/docs/properties/m/MinimumUpstreamNavigableWaterLevel.md

 MinimumUpstreamNavigableWaterLevel
 ==================================

-Design minimum upstream water level for the lock complex
+Design minimum upstream water level for the lock complex.